 - Be direct, but kind.

-- Don’t say something mean about the other person, especially if you want to remain friends.
+- Don’t say something mean about the other person.

 - Answer their questions as honestly and kindly as possible.